thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 When a user presses a key and a character is inserted into a focusable component, the `onKeyPress` event will fire.
 The `onKeyPress` event will fire repeatedly as long as the key is pressed down and a character is inserted.
 Keys like `Escape`, `Shift`, `Control`, and `Alt` can't be inserted into a component.
 To handle these key presses, you'll need to register an event handler with a component's `onKeyDown` event prop instead.

-Typically, the registered event handlers will respond to keys in different ways.
-For that, you'll need compare the value of `event.which` with an expected code.
-When the `onKeyDown` and `onKeyUp` events are fired, `event.which` contains a **key code** number which represents an actual key on the keyboard.
-When the `onKeyPress` event is fired, `event.which` contains a **character code** number which represents the key's UTF-8 character.
+To determine which key triggered the event, you'll compare the value of `event.which` with an expected code.
+When the `onKeyDown` and `onKeyUp` events are fired, `event.which` contains a **key code** number that represents an actual key on the keyboard.
+When the `onKeyPress` event is fired, `event.which` contains a **character code** number that represents the key's UTF-8 character.

 Here's a table that explains the difference between a key code and a character code.